 Announcement & Publication

-The survey results will be officially announced during the Conference of Fashion Summit (HK) 2021 in September at the Hong Kong Convention and Exhibition Centre, while the full findings are now available on Fashion Summit (HK) website.
+The survey results was officially announced during the Conference of Fashion Summit (HK) 2021 on 9 September 2021 at the Hong Kong Convention and Exhibition Centre, while the full findings are now available on Fashion Summit (HK) website.
 Click below to read survey report:

 Survey Supporting Organisations